LaurentMazare/ocaml-rust/README.md

   external vec_push : my_vec -> isize -> unit = "__ocaml_ffi2_vec_push"
   external vec_content : my_vec -> i64 array = "__ocaml_ffi2_vec_content"
 ```

+## Missing Bits

+This is only a proof of concept at the moment, the code is unlikely to work well
+on real-world examples, the following bits would have to be improved:

+- Generalize the use of `ocaml_boxroot` to avoid GC issues when building OCaml values.
+- Pass OCaml closures so that the can be called from the Rust side.
+- Properly handle float arrays and record/struct using floats only.
+- Improve the wrapping of the custom blocks used for abstract types.
+- Proper packaging.
+- Make it possible to call the OCaml code from Rust, add the `extern "OCaml"` construct.

 ## Other OCaml-Rust FFI